Your landing pages won’t magically fix your PPC ads – you need more. You need landing page A/B testing.

 While the efficacy of the step-by-step A/B testing landing page framework is undeniable, a crucial question comes: ‘What should we test?’

-The multitude of elements on a landing page often leads to many potential hypotheses, which can confuse marketers.
-Rather than fixating on a broad question, let’s reframe it: ‘What should we test to maximize data acquisition in minimal time?’
+When conducting landing page A/B testing, the multitude of elements on a page often lead to many potential hypotheses, which can confuse marketers.
+The key to successful Landing page A/B testing lies in asking the right question: What should we test to maximize data acquisition in minimal time?

 If you initiate testing on a singular element, such as an image, it may take an extended period before any substantial changes become evident.